We carry out and commission research relating to:

 Please note: Submission of a project is not a guarantee that the idea will be funded.
 Further, all project ideas deemed suitable are then commissioned through a competitive process.

 Once a project idea form is received at Cefas, a check will be done to see if all the details have been provided (locality, time of work, vessel size and type, gear etc.) after which the proposer may be contacted for further details.
-Those project ideas which are confirmed as suitable will then be subject to a competitive tender process with the projects Invitation to Tender being published on this website.
-Invitation to Tender documents will be available for downloading from this website along with copies of draft contract and terms and conditions, they can also be obtained from the address below.
+Those project ideas which are confirmed as suitable will then be subject to a competitive tender process with the projects Invitation to Tender being published on the Cefas Delta e-procurement system.

 Please note that there are strict deadlines for tender submissions.

 Fisheries Science Partnership Reports